simonwep/selection/packages/vanilla/README.md

     console.log('move', evt);
 }).on('stop', evt => {

-    // The last event can be used to call functions like keepSelection() in case the user wants
-    // to select multiple elements.
-    console.log('stop', evt);
+    // Do something with the selected elements. console.log('stop', evt);
 });
 ```